Temptations of Tyranny

 The Virtual Reading Group

-A monthly reading group focused on the written works of Hannah Arendt, led by Roger Berkowitz, Director of the Hannah Arendt Center.05-02-2019
+A monthly reading group focused on the written works of Hannah Arendt, led by Roger Berkowitz, Director of the Hannah Arendt Center.Who is a Whistleblower?

 By Roger BerkowitzDaniel Ellsberg was the quintessential whistleblower.
 He was an expert insider who had evidence of government misconduct.
 After attempts to expose the misconduct to his superiors, he offered it to journalists.
 Ellsberg’s whistleblowing led to the publication of “The Pentagon Papers,” which became the raw material for one of Hannah Arendt’s prescient essays “Lying in Politics.”